whykay-01/machine-learning/homeworks/hwk4/report.md

 ### Question 3: Build and train a “deep” network (at least 2 hidden layers) to classify diabetes from the rest of the dataset.
 Given the nature of this dataset, is there a benefit of using a CNN for the classification?

-1. Here I build 81 models and evaluated their RMSE and AUC scores.
+1. Here I build 9 models and evaluated their RMSE and AUC scores.
 I have used CrossEntropyLoss as the loss function and SGD as the optimizer.
-There are so many models

 2. The intuition stays the same as in previous models, where I tried to build a model and compare it against common benchmarks.
-As usual, 21 additional models serve as a great way of estimating which exact predictor is the best one for my particular model and my guess would be that
+I have used different combos of activation functions and number of hidden layers to see which one would be the best for my dataset.
+After that, I have taken the best performing model and analyzed it.

-3. The most significant predictor is for this model is **Body Mass Index**.
-The drop in the model's performance reaches its peak of **0.013226036025215548** when we have the lowest AUC score of **0.5818026023929124**, compared to the initial **0.5950286384181279** for the full model.
-Additionally, as one might look at the accuracy chart, we have incredibly high accuracy for the training dataset and moderate results for the validation, which I try to explain in the following section.
+3. I have found that AUC is definetely sensitive with respect to the number of hidden layers and the activation function used.
+The best AUC score I have achieved was **0.72** with the following configuration: 2 hidden layers, 15 neurons, and Sigmoid activation function.
+This is roughly as good as the Perceptron model.
+It was surprising to learn that some of the deep networks with more than 2 layers were even performing worse than the Perceptron model.
 <figure>
   <img src="pics/question3_fig1.png" alt="Fig. 3.1 - Heat map of different models and AUC scores" height="300">
   <figcaption>Fig. 3.1 - Heat map of different models and AUC scores.</figcaption>